How Frank Sinatra’s Thirst for Creative Freedom Led to Reprise Records

 Two of those executives, Mo Ostin and Lenny Waronker, continued their rise through the Warners ranks, and they were responsible — Ostin as Warners chairman and Waronker as label president — for reactivating Reprise in the latter half of the '80s.
 Reflective of the music industry's increasingly corporate culture, the new Reprise wasn't quite what it had been; although the label had its own promotion staff, it was less a creative-driven outpost for adventurous artists than an offshoot for emerging artists and older name-brand acts like Chicago, Peter Cetera, and Christopher Cross.

-Sinatra recorded his final album of new material for Reprise in 1981, opting to go with producer Quincy Jones‘ Warners-distributed Qwest imprint for 1984’s L.A.
-Is My Lady and ultimately decamping back to Capitol for his two Duets releases in the early ’90s, while Ostin and Waronker were ousted in a boardroom bloodbath that upended the label’s culture and identity in 1994 and ’95.
-Reprise, meanwhile, has soldiered on, adjusting to life in the new music economy with a shifting (and still eclectic) roster that spans from Josh Groban to Disturbed.
+Sinatra recorded his final album of new material for Reprise in 1981, opting to go with producer Quincy Jones' Warners-distributed Qwest imprint for 1984's L.A.
+Is My Lady and ultimately decamping back to Capitol for his two Duets releases in the early '90s.
+Ostin and Waronker were ousted in a boardroom bloodbath that upended the label's culture and identity in 1994 and 1995.
+Reprise, meanwhile, has soldiered on, adjusting to life in the new music economy with a shifting (and still eclectic) roster that spanned from Josh Groban to Disturbed.

 Needless to say, the Reprise of today is a far cry from the label Sinatra founded — and yet his vision of artistic utopia has had a massive impact on the way recording acts approach their careers.
 Only a select handful of rock's biggest names have been able to buy back their masters, but Sinatra's insistence on creative control helped make it de rigueur for serious artists across all genres, and the industry's cratering sales in the digital era have tested every professional musician's commitment to Reprise's art-before-commerce approach.

-Meanwhile, Reprise’s substantial musical legacy lives on — both in the hearts of classic rock fans as well as on store shelves, where some of the label’s greatest achievements have returned through Warners’ reissue arm, Rhino Records.
-And with the recent vinyl revival still in full swing, current consumers can still drop the needle on freshly unwrapped copies of those classic titles — to play and play again.
+Ultimately, Reprise's substantial musical legacy lives on — both in the hearts of classic-rock fans as well as on store shelves, where some of the label's greatest achievements have returned through Warners' reissue arm, Rhino Records.
+And with the vinyl revival remaining in full swing, current consumers can still drop the needle on freshly unwrapped copies of those classic titles — to play and play again.